 Just beyond Alexanderplatz, across the road with BMWs and Volkswagons motoring by, I came across an expanse of sarcophagi-like structures.
 In the cold grey afternoon, I did not have to guess what they stood for.
 I imagined there would be names listed, followed by hyphenated dates.
 The usual oversized, ostentatious, inadequate national apology for lost lives.
 None of those drivers in the cars that passed me seemed to be paying particular attention to those tombs except as another traffic light to navigate through.

 After a couple of cigarettes, I saw a young couple pause between the structures, adjust their positions and poses for optimal light and composure, click a photo, and disappear into the maze.

-One person’s guilt is another person’s art.
+One nation’s guilt is another tourist’s art.

-In Alexanderplatz stood an unremarkable disjointed stone structure that was later pointed out to me as pieces of what was once the Berlin wall.
+In Alexanderplatz stood an unremarkable disjointed stone structure that was later pointed out to me as remnants of what was once the Berlin wall.
 A little further down was checkpoint Charlie.
 A little to the right was the Holocaust museum.
 A little to the left was the German Spy Museum.
 Scattered between these somber institutions were signs of human amnesia.
 Currywurst places promising the authentic flavor, a Nivea showroom with the friendly bear mascot assuring passersby of better skin.